okkindel/GCCompiler/README.md

-# Gębala Compiler Collection
+# G. C. Compiler

-Gębalang is a simple imperative programming language based on i have no idea what.
+Glang is a simple imperative programming language based on i have no idea what.
 Let me introduce a *a new georgus compiler* of this awesome language - **G. C. Compiler**.

 ## Building